-There are numerous companies that hire South African teachers so there is an opportunity to teach, but overall South Africans do have more difficulty getting hired as an online teacher as when compared to other nationalities.
+Numerous companies hire South African teachers, so there is an opportunity to teach.
+Still, South Africans need help getting hired as online teachers compared to other nationalities.

-The reasons for this are numerous, but we will do our best to be fair and explain why an ever growing list of online teaching companies are deciding to pass on hiring South African teachers all together, as well as why they are not renewing contracts for current South African teachers.
+The reasons for this are numerous, but we will do our best to be fair and explain why an ever-growing list of online teaching companies are deciding to pass on hiring South African teachers altogether, as well as why they are not renewing contracts for current South African teachers.

 Here are the main reasons South Africans are not being hired: